FAFSA Guide for Students and Parents

 If you are attending the 2015-2016 academic year, you will need to submit 2014 income documents for verification.
 As soon as possible, use the IRS Data Retrieval Tool, or send us a complete copy of your 2014 IRS Tax Return Transcript, or Non-Filer's Statement and W-2 Forms to the Office of Financial Aid.
 If parent information is required on your FAFSA, also send a copy of your parent(s) 2014 IRS Tax Return Transcript and W-2 Forms.

 - To use the DRT, log on to the FAFSA website and proceed to the parent and/or student financial section where there will be a box labeled IRS Data Retrieval Tool.

-- Provide the requested information and you will be directed to the IRS website, where you will authorize the IRS to submit your tax information to FAFSA.
+- Provide the requested information and you will be directed to the IRS's website, where you will authorize the IRS to transfer your tax information onto the FAFSA.

 - You will then be directed back to the FAFSA website, where you will sign and resubmit your FAFSA with Pacific's school code, 001329.

 - If the FAFSA is not resubmitted after the DRT is used, the tax information will not transfer to Pacific.

 - Submit copies of all W-2 Forms to the Office of Financial Aid.